Central Park: Plazas and entrances

 Central Park is surrounded by a 29025 ft, 3 ft 10 in stone wall.
 It initially contained 18 unnamed gates.
 In April 1862, the Central Park commissioners adopted a proposal to name each gate with "the vocations to which this city owes its metropolitan character", such as miners, scholars, artists, or hunters.
-The park grew to contain 20 named gates, four of which are accessed from plazas at each corner of the park.
+The park grew to contain 20 named gates by the late 20th century, four of which are accessed from plazas at each corner of the park.
+No named gates were added between 1862 and 2022, when the Gate of the Exonerated at Lenox Avenue and Central Park North was dedicated in honor of the Central Park Five.

 Columbus Circle is a circular plaza at the southwestern corner, at the junction of Central Park West/Eighth Avenue, Broadway, and 59th Street (Central Park South).
-Built in the 1860s, it contains the Merchant's Gate entrance to the park., and its largest feature is the 1892 Columbus Monument and was the subject of controversies in the 2010s.
+Built in the 1860s, it contains the Merchant's Gate entrance to the park, and its largest feature is the 1892 Columbus Monument and was the subject of controversies in the 2010s.
 The 1913 USS Maine National Monument is just outside the park entrance.

 The square Grand Army Plaza is on the southeastern corner, at the junction with Fifth Avenue and 59th Street.
 Its largest feature is the Pulitzer Fountain, which was completed in 1916 along with the plaza itself.
 The plaza contains the William Tecumseh Sherman statue, dedicated in 1903.

 Duke Ellington Circle, at the northeastern corner, forms the junction between Fifth Avenue and Central Park North/110th Street.
 It contains the Duke Ellington Memorial, dedicated in 1997.
 Duke Ellington Circle is adjacent to the Pioneers' Gate.

 Frederick Douglass Circle is on the northwestern corner, at the junction with Central Park West/Eighth Avenue and Central Park North/110th Street.
 It was named for Douglass in 1950.
 The center of the circle contains a memorial to Frederick Douglass, dedicated in 2011.